psy0rz/zfs_autobackup/README.md

 * Uses progressive thinning for older snapshots.
 * Uses zfs-holds on important snapshots to prevent accidental deletion.
 * Automatic resuming of failed transfers.
-* Easy migration from existing zfs backups.
+* Easy migration from other zfs backup systems to zfs-autobackup.
 * Gracefully handles datasets that no longer exist on source.
 * Complete and clean logging.
 * Easy installation: